abuiles/ember-101/hands-on.md

 With just those two lines, we have added a relationship between our models.
 Now let's work on the **Articles** resource.

+I> ## Specifying relationships with the generator.
+I> We can add `hasMany` or`belongsTo` relationships when running I> the generator, we didn't use it when we created the articles I> resource so we could explain relationships, but we could have done I> the following: `ember g resource articles friend:belongsTo ...`.

 ## Nested Articles Index